-Sometimes donors will donate eyes or tissue and not organs.
-This might happen because, although a donor wished to donate their organs as well as their eyes and tissue, the organs aren't suitable for donation.
+Sometimes donors will donate eyes or tissue but not organs.
+This might happen because, although a donor wished to donate their organs as well as their eyes and tissue, the organs weren't suitable for donation.
 One donor can transform the lives of many people - there are often 20-30 recipients who benefit from one multi-tissue donor.

 When a potential donor is identified, a DonateLife Donor Coordinator or a coordinator from the eye/tissue bank will contact the family of the deceased via phone to discuss possible tissue donation.
 Families are supported during this phone call by the Donor Coordinator or eye/tissue bank staff.

 After a family gives consent, they are asked to complete the necessary paperwork, including a questionnaire about the potential donor's medical and social history, to confirm the donation.
-The donor's GP might be contacted for further information.
+The donor's GP might be contacted to provide further information.

 Although the same ethical and legal standards apply to eye and tissue donation, the donation process is different to that of organ donation.

 Below is some information on the donation process.